-Unless the environment variable G4VIS\NONE is set to "1" (which causes the makefiles to set a corresponding C-pre-processor macro), visualization drivers that do not depend on external libraries are automatically incorporated into Geant4 libraries during their installation.
-(Here "installation of Geant4 libraries" means the generation of Geant4 libraries by compilation.)
-The automatically incorporated visualization drivers are: DAWNFILE, Hep-RepFile, HepRepXML, RayTracer, VRML1FILE, VRML2FILE and ATree and GAGTree.
+Visualization drivers that do not depend on external libraries are by default incorporated into Geant4 libraries during their installation.
+Here "installation of Geant4 libraries" means the generation of Geant4 libraries by compilation.
+The automatically incorporated visualization drivers are: DAWNFILE, HepRepFile, HepRepXML, Ray-Tracer, VRML1FILE, VRML2FILE and ATree and GAGTree.

 The OpenGL, Qt, OpenInventor and RayTracerX drivers are not incorporated by default.
 Nor are the DAWN-Network and VRML-Network drivers, because they require the network setting of the installed machine.
-In order to incorporate them, environment variables must be set (they cause the makefiles to set the corresponding C-preprocessor macros).
-This is best done by sourcing the scripts generated by ./Configure (without any options).
+These drivers must be selected when you build the Geant4 Toolkit itself.
+This proceedure is described in detail in the Installation Guide, to which you should refer.